-Detailed descriptions of the reason for the modifications including information for distance students, how students benefit, and how such a change strengthens a program should be included.
+Detailed descriptions of the reason for the modifications including how the modification fits into the mission of the university, how students benefit, and how such a change strengthens a program should be included.

 The degree proposal should include the expected program-level student learning outcomes.
 In addition, detail the assessment methods that will be used to evaluate the level to which students are achieving these learning outcomes.
 The Learning Outcome Mapping Document is provided to assist with this planning.
 These learning outcomes become part of the programs Continuous Improvement plan which is reported every year to OIRE.